-Trial- at- Bar appointed to consider Ravi’s writ application
+Trial-at-Bar appointed to consider Ravi’s writ application

 The Court issued the arrest warrants after taking into consideration the representations made by the Attorney General.

 The warrant has been sought on charges of conspiracy, criminal misappropriation, cheating and market manipulation in respect of bond auctions of March 2016.

+Meanwhile, the Attorney General today submitted preliminary objects to the writ applications filed by former Minister of Finance Ravi Karunanayake and 3 others over the Central Bank Bond Scam.

+The Court announced further consideration of the writ applications will take place tomorrow.
 (Colombo Gazette)